learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Zsh

-Setting up kubectl completion for Zsh is easy.
+Setting up kubectl completion for Zsh is straightforward.

 All you have to do is to source the kubectl completion script for Zsh.

 You can do this by adding the following command to your `~/.zshrc` file:

 ~~~bash
 source <(kubectl completion zsh)